hamid-shahsavani/negar/README.md

-#call negar in python source and save log in a file
+#call negar in python source and write log in a file

 ---